cjwit/rhythm/source/part3.md

 [   ] [     ] [   ]
 ```

 These groupings can appear in ways that foster ambiguity for the listener to generate tension or space.
 Rhythms can spread over time in a way that emphasizes two or more different pulses simultaneously.
 This displacement can be troubling or exciting.
-Stephen Friedson argues that it opens the body to an experience of trance (TODO).
-Ann Danielsen describes how the guitar groove in James Brown's famous song "Sex Machine" creates its own pulse that is slightly offset from the main one followed by the rest of the band (TODO).
+Stephen Friedson argues that it opens the body to an experience of trance (1996).
+Ann Danielsen describes how the guitar groove in James Brown's famous song "Sex Machine" creates its own pulse that is slightly offset from the main one followed by the rest of the band (2006).
 While it does not bring about trance, it gives life to funk.
-In either case, a similar musical practice impacts the listener in a contextually-defined way, but both change our perception (TODO Becker).
+In either case, a similar musical practice impacts the listener in a contextually-defined way, but both change our perception (Becker 2004).

-Listen to this example of (TODO) and clap along to the pulse that you hear.
+Listen to this example and clap along to the pulse that you hear.
 Then unmute the first given pulse to see if it aligns with what you felt.
 Mute it again and try the second one.
 Then, if you are up to the challenge, try shifting your perception from one to the other and back, either with the pulse audio samples muted or unmuted.
 At first, it might feel unnatural.
 Eventually, and with familiarity, it may get easier.

 ```
-AUDIO LOOP
+AUDIO LOOP (VIMBUZA PATTERN?
+TIMELINE?)
 PULSE 1 (MUTED)
 PULSE 2 (MUTED)
 ```